Privacy and NSW Trustee & Guardian

-The new NSW privacy law is contained in the Privacy & Personal Information Protection Act 1998.
-The legislation introduces a set of privacy standards to regulate the way public sector agencies, including NSW Trustee and Guardian, deal with personal information.
-NSW Trustee and Guardian is bound by this legislation and is committed to respecting the privacy rights of employees, clients & members of the public.
+NSW privacy law is contained in the Privacy & Personal Information Protection Act 1998.
+The legislation introduces a set of privacy standards to regulate the way public sector agencies deal with personal information.
+NSW Trustee & Guardian is bound by this legislation and is committed to respecting the privacy rights of employees, clients and members of the public.

-How the NSW Trustee and Guardian Uses Your Personal Information
+How NSW Trustee & Guardian Uses Your Personal Information

-NSW Trustee and Guardian uses the personal information provided by clients to prepare Wills and Powers of Attorney, to administer Trusts and deceased estates, to manage people's affairs under a Power of Attorney and to manage investments in common fund mortgages.
-NSW Trustee and Guardian may use a client’s personal information to send information to them but only with the client’s consent.
+NSW Trustee & Guardian uses the personal information provided by clients to prepare Wills and Powers of Attorney, to administer Trusts and deceased estates, to manage people's affairs under a Power of Attorney and to manage investments in common fund mortgages.
+NSW Trustee & Guardian may use a client’s personal information to send information to them but only with the client’s consent.

-NSW Trustee and Guardian must only use your personal information for the purpose for which it was provided.
-NSW Trustee and Guardian may not disclose your personal information to another person or organisation without your specific written consent unless compelled by law or it is in the public's interest to disclose that information.
+NSW Trustee & Guardian must only use your personal information for the purpose for which it was provided.
+NSW Trustee & Guardian may not disclose your personal information to another person or organisation without your specific written consent unless compelled by law or it is in the public's interest to disclose that information.

-For further information regarding NSW Trustee and Guardian and privacy issues please contact the Privacy Officer at NSW Trustee and Guardian on 9252 0523.
+For further information regarding NSW Trustee & Guardian and privacy issues please contact the Privacy Officer at NSW Trustee and Guardian on 9252 0523.

 Privacy for Managed Clients FAQ’s